 Customer Segmentation For a More Mature Business Stage

 As your business grows and your need for scalability increases, consider using segmentation and split your customers into different tiers with customer success managers assigned to different segments.
 You can have a team of customer success managers at the top tier to manage your strategic accounts.
-When your startups matures, carve out specialized roles for support, on-boarding, and pre-sale, for example.
-When planning your customer success hiring, you should accommodate for different engagement models, pending on your defined client segmentation.
+When your startups mature, carve out specialized roles for support, onboarding, and pre-sale, for example.
+When planning your customer success hiring, you should accommodate different engagement models, pending on your defined client segmentation.

 It is paramount that you implement a plan to follow up on customer success vis-à-vis your products and services early on in your business lifecycle.
 At an early level, customer feedback compiled by your CSM is instrumental to your product development efforts.
 As your client base grows, your Customer Success Program should consequently evolve to meet new needs your solutions can solve for.

 Please like this post and continue the conversation here with a comment or share it on your favorite social media page.